 Water: Water thoroughly and often to maintain moist soil.
 Do not allow the soil to dry out at any time.
 Remember to always use tepid water when watering your houseplants.

-Humidity: Moderate to high humidity.
-Give your plant the humid air it craves, like its native tropical home.
+Humidity: Give your plant the humid air it craves, like its native tropical home.
 Try to maintain a least 50% relative humidity around the plant.
-Stand the pot on a pebble tray and mist with room-temperature water.
+Stand the pot on a pebble tray or use a cool-mist room humidifier.

 Temperature: Average room temperatures 65-75°F/18-24°C. This tender tropical will tolerate a minimum of 60°F/16°C.

 Soil: Good-quality houseplant potting mix.

 Fertilizer: Feed every 2 to 3 weeks in spring and summer with a balanced liquid fertilizer diluted by half.

 Propagation: Take stem tip cuttings in summer and root them in moist sterile potting mix.
 Cover the whole thing with plastic to hold in the humidity until it takes root.
 For best results, use a seedling heat mat to maintain an even 70°F/21°C.